Three Fish Roast (Pescatarian Festive Recipe)

 • change the flavour of this pescatarian roast, see below.

 Over the years, I’ve given many flavour variations to this three-fish roast, and have also made it spicy on a few occasions.
+So you can also change it to your taste, if you like.
 Here are some suggestions:

 • Make it spicy!
-For all of you who love your Scoville scale😉, you’re going to like it spicy.
+For all of you who love your Scoville scale, and must have spice in your Thanksgiving meal or Christmas meal, you’re going to like it spicy.
 Add any form of chilli (pepper) to the recipe, whether you are spicing up that crème fraîche base with chilli pastes, or adding sliced chillies to the recipe itself.

 Homemade Chipotle Paste